 This is where you can start defining features, functionalities, prices, offers, channels, technical constraints, cost, financial figures, etc. At the end of this stage you will have some kind of a business plan, a sales pitch, functional specifications, and maybe even technical specifications for your IoT project.

 5. POC, POC, POC

-Doing so, you’ll allow your customer to see real progress, to feel involved in the development process, and to influence the final outcome.
+By doing so, you’ll allow your customer to see real progress, to feel involved in the development process, and to influence the final outcome.
 And on your side you will collect key information that would take months or even years to collect if you had done it on the real product.
-A Proof Of Concept can be a functional prototype, or a design prototype, or both.
-That is pretty much depending on the project and again on the key attributes/functionalities you want to test.
+Whether a Proof Of Concept is a functional prototype, or a design prototype, or both is dependant on the project and on the key attributes/functionalities you want to test.

 6. ANOTHER LOOP TO COME

-Congratulation, you’ve made another loop.
-You are about to become expert in so called “iterative development”!
-If you don’t feel so, don’t worry as you’ll have many other loops following the same process: make assumptions, test, measure, learn, adjust and make new assumptions, test, measure … Each loop will allow you to adjust the business model, the functional specifications, the customer engagement and go further into your product development.
+Congratulations, you’ve made another loop!
+You are about to become an expert in so called “iterative development”.
+If you don’t feel like an expert, don’t worry as you’ll have many other loops following the same process: make assumptions, test, measure, learn, adjust and make new assumptions, test, measure … Each loop will allow you to adjust the business model, the functional specifications, the customer engagement and go further into your product development.